 The magnetic assemble and moving coil of a commercial loudspeaker can be used to build the electrodynamical component of the hybrid vibration neutralizer.
 Table 1 shows parameter values used in simulations.
-The moving coil resistance R_e and inductance L_e were estimated by Paraná (2008).
+The moving coil resistance $R_e$ and inductance $L_e$ were estimated by Paraná (2008).
 The influence of temperature variation upon the resistance is considered negligible.
-The magnetic assemble mass m_c varies considerably.
+The magnetic assemble mass $m_c$ varies considerably.
 Therefore, for each primary system mass configuration, a reasonable related loudspeaker model was used.
-In all cases, mass relation $\mu = \frac{m}{m_a} = 0.05$.
+In all cases, mass relation $\mu = \frac{m}{m_a} = 0.05$ .

 The analysis procedure is as follows.
-Firstly, considering the electrical circuit off, the hybrid vibration neutralizer mathematical model equals the pure viscoelastic one.
-With the electrical circuit turned off ($\Theta = 0$), viscoelastic optimization is done, outputting the optimum viscoelastic natural frequency, referred to design temperature T_i , that minimizes the primary system vibration.
-Secondly, the electrical circuit resistance R, inductance L and capacitance C are optimized, considering temperature variation detuning or not.
+Firstly, considering the electrical circuit off, the mathematical model of the hybrid vibration neutralizer is equal to the pure viscoelastic one.
+With the electrical circuit turned off ( $\Theta = 0$ ), viscoelastic optimization is done, outputting the optimum viscoelastic natural frequency, referred to design temperature $T_i$ , that minimizes the primary system vibration.
+Secondly, the electrical circuit resistance R, inductance L and capacitance R are optimized, considering temperature variation detuning or not.
 The electrical variable optimization at design temperature is done to verify if the electrodynamical component improves the viscoelastic performance.
-To measure detuning effects, the detuning gain G_D is defined comparing frequency responses maximum values before and after temperature variation and after electrical circuit optimization to determine improvements made by the electrodynamical component.
-The total gain $G_T = G_R + G_D$.
+To measure detuning effects, the detuning gain $G_D$ is defined comparing frequency responses maximum values before and after temperature variation; the retuning gain $G_R$ is calculated comparing frequency responses maximum values after temperature variation and after electrical circuit optimization to determine improvements made by the electrodynamical component.
+The total gain $G_T = G_R + G_D$ .